ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In FCEUX's GUI config, uncheck Enable right-click context menu.
 In Video config, under Full Screen Settings, check Hide mouse cursor, set Sync method to Wait for VBlank.
 In Input config, set Port 1 to Gamepad and use your preferred configuration by keyboard or a physical gamepad, set Port 2 to Zapper.
 If you use keyboard default mapping for gamepad, Enter of Start button will conflict with Alt-Enter of toggling fullscreen.
 Fix it by going to Map Hotkeys config, setting Toggle Fullscreen to F11.

 After starting the game, switch to fullscreen.
-If the resolution is incorrect, you need to set in the fceux64.exe Compatibility properties, click Change high DPI settings, check Override high DPI scaling behavior, set Scaling performed by to Application, and restart FCEUX.
+If the resolution is incorrect, you need to set in the fceux64.exe Compatibility properties, click Change high DPI settings, check Override high DPI scaling behavior, set Scaling performed by: to Application, and restart FCEUX.

 <br>